artazar/terraform-module-flux/README.md

-This is a Terraform module that installs [Flux CD](https://fluxcd.io/) into target Kubernetes cluster to manage all resources inside of it.
+This is a Terraform module that installs [Flux CD](https://fluxcd.io/) (version 1) into target Kubernetes cluster to manage all resources inside of it.

 The module takes Git user credentials and cluster name as parameters: